alpaka-group/llama/docs/pages/virtualdatum.rst

     // datum2.mom.x will be multiplied to datum2.vel.x as the first part of the
     // datum domain coord is explicit given and the same afterwards

-The discussed operators are also overloaded for types other than :cpp:`VirtualDatum` as well so that :cpp:`datum1 *= 7.0` will multiply 7 to every element in the datum domain.
+The discussed operators are also overloaded for types other than :cpp:`llama::VirtualDatum` as well so that :cpp:`datum1 *= 7.0` will multiply 7 to every element in the datum domain.
 This feature should be used with caution!